anvbackman/Programvaruteknik-DT181G/Laboration_2/README.md

 ## Procedures
 ### Producers and Consumers
 The producers and consumers are implemented as separate classes that in this case implements the Runnable interface.
-The constructors bot takes a reference to the resource pool, which is used to add and remove resources from the pool.
+The constructors both takes the resource pool as parameters, which is used to add and remove resources from the pool.
 The run method is then overridden and contains a while loop that runs as long as the thread is alive.
 Inside the loop, the producer/consumer ands a random amount based on the specified range and then sleeps for a random amount of time between 1-5 seconds.
-The classes also should contain a method to stop the thread, which is done by setting a boolean flag to false.
+The classes also should contain a method to stop the thread, which is done by setting a boolean to false.

 ### Resource Pool
-The resource pool is implemented as a separate class that is constructed with the specified starting amount of resources.
+The resource pool is implemented constructed with the specified starting amount of resources.
-The class contains a synchronized method for adding and removing resources and utilizes an atomic integer for the resource amount to account for concurrency issues.
+The class contains synchronized methods for adding and removing resources and utilizes an atomic integer for the resource amount to account for concurrency issues.
 ```
 public synchronized void consumeResources(int amount) {